umass-compsci-220/public-materials/homework/02-image-processing-with-hof/README.md

 }
 ```

 The result should be true if and only if the difference between the maximum and minimum color channel value is at most 85 (one third of 255).
+You may assume that `p` is a valid color according to the `Image` library.

 **7. Write a function called `makeGrayish`:**